The Best Backpacking Sleeping Bags of 2025

 Details

 Made in Seattle, Feathered Friends bags come with a hefty price tag, but the craftsmanship, customer service, and overall quality make their bags a worthy investment.
-The Tanager weighs scarcely more than a pound—less than many 20-degree quilts—but has many of the draft control benefits of a traditional sleeping bag.
+The Tanager weighs scarcely more than a pound — less than many 20-degree quilts — but has many of the draft control benefits of a traditional sleeping bag.

 The Tanager saves weight over a traditional mummy by using ultralight materials and eliminating not just the bulky hood, but also the zipper.
-You enter and exit this by shimmying through the top opening.
+You enter and exit by shimmying through the top opening.

 A full 68 percent of this bag’s 19-ounce weight is devoted to down feathers, earning it the Best Warmth-to-Weight Ratio award.